sdziallas/comp55/docs/labs/9-Github.md

 Also take a look at the status message in the package explorer -
 ![Label for project says conflicts](lab9media/media/conflictstatus.png).
-Here notice that it is telling you that you are in the conflicting state, with one change yet to be pushed to the server, while you also need to incorporate one change from the server.
+Here notice that it is telling you that you are in a conflicting state, with one change yet to be pushed to the server, while you also need to incorporate one change from the server.